daattali/daattali.github.io/projects.md

 comments: true
 ---

-This is a collection of some things I've worked on that are easily viewable online.
+This is a collection of some personal projects I've worked on that are easily viewable online.
 Anything that is not browser-friendly will not make the cut :(

+I'm also **available for consulting**, so feel free to [contact me](/contact) if it looks like we could work together.

 ---